 Confident Conversations about Technology – our story so far…

-The Confident Conversations about Technology learning programme has created pathways to digital leadership for 536 practitioners across health and social care, housing, NHS, third and private sectors including volunteers and unpaid carers - critically voicing and promoting the rights and wishes of citizens living with dementia.
+The Confident Conversations about Technology learning programme has created pathways to digital leadership for over 1600 practitioners across health and social care, housing, NHS, third and private sectors including volunteers and unpaid carers - critically voicing and promoting the rights and wishes of citizens living with dementia.

 We would like to thank all our delivery partners.
 But mostly we would like the opportunity to acknowledge the contributions and unwavering support from the people living with dementia who inspire us every day and showcase how their experiences are valued and can influence change.